municipioriogrande/blog/plugins/press-permit-core/readme.txt

 * Lang : Some strings were missing text domain
 * Lang : Updated .pot, .po files
 * Fixed : Pro - Change log for extensions was not displayed under some conditions
-* Change : Support key availability, expiration notices for PP Core in Plugins row
+* Change : License key availability, expiration notices for PP Core in Plugins row

 = 2.3.4 - 4 Jan 2016 =
 * Fixed : Fatal error on user registration